tehkaien/Issue-Ownership-and-Legislator-Choice-The-Case-Study-of-U.S-Beef-and-Pork-Imports-Appendix/README.md

-# Issue-Ownership-and-Legislator-Choice-The-Case-Study-of-U.S-Beef-and-Pork-Imports-Appendix
+# Issue-Ownership-and-Legislator-Choice-The-Case-Study-of-U.S-Beef-and-Pork-Imports-Appendix-B
-This is the repository of dictionary and topic models
+This is the repository of topic models of this conference paper